Stress

 Cellular signal: telomerase and inflammaging

-• hsCRP, IL-6, and TNF-α drop in mindfulness-trained vs. control populations, with the divergence widening when measurements are taken after an experimental stressor — i.e., the trained nervous system mounts a smaller inflammatory response, not just a smaller cortisol response.
+- hsCRP, IL-6, and TNF-α drop in mindfulness-trained vs. control populations, with the divergence widening when measurements are taken after an experimental stressor — i.e., the trained nervous system mounts a smaller inflammatory response.
+Across 45 RCTs, meditation reduced CRP, IL-6, TNF-α, cortisol, and blood pressure versus controls.[23]
+This inflammatory signal is better supported than the telomere one, though cortisol effects across the literature are inconsistent.

 What's overhyped or doesn't work

-• Stress-hack supplements without behavioral change — adaptogens (ashwagandha, rhodiola), various nootropics.
-Modest acute effects in some cases (ashwagandha for short-term anxiety has the cleanest signal); none replace the autonomic retraining that practice and sleep deliver.
+- Stress-hack supplements without behavioral change — adaptogens (ashwagandha, rhodiola), various nootropics.
+Modest acute effects in some cases (ashwagandha for short-term anxiety has the cleanest signal, though those trials are mostly small, short, heterogeneous in dose, and often industry-funded — preliminary, not robust); none replace the autonomic retraining that practice and sleep deliver.
 See Sleep & anxiety supplements for the actual evidence on ashwagandha.

-• Short, app-only "1-minute breathing" sessions as the only intervention.
-Better than nothing, but well below the dose of the protocols with effect sizes of g ≈ 0.95.
+- Short, app-only "1-minute breathing" sessions as the only intervention.
+Better than nothing, but well below the dose of the full MBSR-style protocols.

-• Heart-rate-variability biofeedback gadgets (HeartMath, etc.) — the underlying physiology (paced breathing) works; the proprietary device adds little over a metronome and a free 6-breath-per-minute audio track.
+- Heart-rate-variability biofeedback gadgets (HeartMath, etc.) — the underlying physiology (paced breathing) works; the proprietary device adds little over a metronome and a free 6-breath-per-minute audio track.
+A meta-analysis of 58 trials found HRV-biofeedback effects that "do not differ from that of other effective treatments," with larger effects vs inactive than active controls — consistent with the breathing, not the device, doing the work.[25]

 A practical stress protocol